ECS171-Group9/genre-prediction-app/README.md

 Instructions for Linux:
 In the terminal go to the project directory, I recommend setting up a virtual environment to keep the package dependencies controlled, you will need to have `nodejs` and `npm` installed in order to handle the packages.
 At that point, you should be able to run `npm install` to download package dependecies that are outlined in `packages.json`.

 Once packages are installed, run `ng build --configuration=production` in order to build the application.
 After that, run `gunicorn wsgi:app` to host the application locally.
 Depending on how you port bind `gunicorn` it should be available at `localhost:8000` in your web-browser.

+The trained NN model had to be stored in AWS S3 bucket due to its sheer size.
+As a result we have to use `awscli` when running locally and have console aws credentials set via `aws configure` in order for the code to be able to download the model when it starts up.
+There is an AWS IAM User, genre-prediction-app, that has a key setup whose credentials are being used.
+These credentials also have to be set on Heroku as well so it can access the S3 bucket files when the app is deployed.
+Docs here [https://devcenter.heroku.com/articles/s3](https://devcenter.heroku.com/articles/s3)

 You also want to re-build and restart the webserver, in that order, if you want to see any changes you've made to the application appear in the web-browser.